vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/09/021/07_eta_u.md

 title = "07"

 +++
 satáḥ in c is somewhat puzzling.
-Both Ge and Re take it as adverbial: “in gleicher Weise,” “pareillement.”
-Ge makes no comment; Re adduces sató-mahant-, -vīra-.
+Both Geldner and Renou take it as adverbial: “in gleicher Weise,” “pareillement.”
+Geldner makes no comment; Renou adduces sató-mahant-, -vīra-.
 For this 1st cmpd member see comm. ad VII.104.21.
 As I point out there, though I think the cmpds in question contain this adverbial element, I do not think it exists as an independent word.

 Supposed exx. of it belong instead to the pres. part. of √as, either gen./abl. sg. or acc. pl.